- Ms Michelle Lokot

 - Year of Study:

-Michelle Lokot is a PhD candidate at the Centre for Gender Studies (2015-2018).
+Michelle Lokot is a PhD candidate at the Centre for Gender Studies.
 She has worked in international humanitarian and development agencies since 2008, including longer-term fieldwork in Jordan, Nigeria and Burundi.
 She holds a Masters in International and Community Development from Deakin University in Australia (2011), a Bachelor of Laws from Monash University in Australia (2007), and a Bachelor of Arts from Monash University in Australia (2007).

-This research explores gender roles, family dynamics and (im)mobilities among self-settled Syrian refugees in Jordan, with a particular focus on the implications for humanitarian organisations implementing activities focused on gender equality and women's empowerment.
-Field research was carried out in Jordan during 2016-2017 and included participatory photography, life story interviews, semi-structured interviews and participant observation.
-This thesis was submitted for examination in September 2018.
+Michelle's research explores (im)mobility, family relationships and 'change' during displacement among self-settled Syrian refugees in Jordan, with a particular focus on the implications for humanitarian agencies implementing activities focused on gender equality and women's empowerment.
+Field research was carried out in Jordan and included participatory photography, life story interviews, semi-structures interviews and participant observation.

 - 'Researching the Gendered Dimensions of Forced Displacement in Jordan: Challenging Current Practice' (2017).
 Panelist at the British Society for Middle Eastern Studies Conference, within a panel titled: Perspectives on Gender in Displacement and Resistance, July 2017, Edinburgh.